EverydayHealthLogo

 Who is Dr. Pemberton, Ophthalmologist in Little Rock, AR?

 Dr. John Pemberton, DO is an Ophthalmologist, who primarily practices in Little Rock, AR with 1 additional practice location.
-He is board certified by the American Board of Ophthalmology.
+He is board certified.
 Dr. Pemberton graduated from Touro University - California Touro University College of Osteopathic Medicine and completed his residency at West Virginia University Eye I. Dr. Pemberton is fluent in English, Chinese, and Spanish, and is currently seeing new patients.
-Dr. Pemberton’s practice accepts Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
+Dr. Pemberton’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Pemberton’s office at (501) 364-1100.

 Where did Dr. Pemberton go to medical school and complete their residency?